Jon Molvig

-Helge Jon Molvig (27 May 1923 – 15 May 1970) was an Australian expressionist artist, considered a major developer of 20th-century Australian expressionism, even though his career 'only' lasted 20 years.
+Helge Jon Molvig (May 27, 1923 – May 15, 1970) was an Australian artist, considered a major developer of 20th century Australian expressionism.
 He was born in the Newcastle, New South Wales suburb of Merewether.

 Career, influence and reception

-Molvig won the Archibald Prize in 1966 with a portrait of painter Charles Blackman and portraits of Molvig by artist John Rigby were hung in the Archibald in 1953 and 1959.
-He won many other prizes including the 1955 and 1956 Lismore Prize, 1961 Transfield Prize (City Industrial), 1963 Perth Prize (The Family), 1965 David Jones Prize (Underarm Still Life), 1966 Corio Prize (The Publican) and 1969 Gold Coast Prize (Tree of Man X).
-During the late fifties/early sixties Molvig held weekly, very informal, life drawing classes which were central to the Brisbane art scene at the time, and he was mentor to various emerging artists such as John Aland, Andrew Sibley, Gordon Shepherdson, Mervyn Moriarty, Joy Roggenkamp, Hugh Sawrey and many others.
-Otte van Gilst became a student in 1958, moved in with Molvig in January 1960 and they married in August 1963.
+Portraits of Molvig by artist John Rigby hung as part of the Archibald Prize in 1953 and 1959, and Molvig himself won the Archibald in 1966 with a portrait of painter Charles Blackman.
+He won other prizes including the 1955 and 1956 Lismore Prize, 1961 Transfield Prize (for "City Industrial"), 1963 Perth Prize ("The Family"), 1965 David Jones Prize ("Underarm Still Life"), 1966 Corio Prize ("The Publican"), and 1969 Gold Coast Prize ("Tree of Man X").

+During the late fifties and early sixties, Molvig held weekly, informal life drawing classes that became central to the Brisbane art scene at the time.
+He mentored emerging artists such as John Aland, Andrew Sibley, Gordon Shepherdson, Mervyn Moriarty, Joy Roggenkamp, Hugh Sawrey and many others.
+Otte van Gilst became Molvig's student in 1958 and moved in with him in January 1960.
+They married in August of 1963.

-Molvig was an accomplished and honest portrait painter - painting fellow artists Charles Blackman, John Rigby, Joy Roggenkamp, Russell Drysdale and Barry Humphries as well as many privately commissioned portraits, i.e., Paul Beadle, Sir Charles Moses, Sir Percy Spender, Clem Jones and Dr. Scougall.
-His powerful self-portrait is part of the Queensland Art Gallery collection.
+Molvig was an accomplished portrait painter, painting fellow artists Charles Blackman, John Rigby, Joy Roggenkamp, Russell Drysdale and Barry Humphries as well as many privately commissioned portraits including of Paul Beadle, Sir Charles Moses, Sir Percy Spender, Clem Jones and Dr. Scougall.
+His self-portrait is part of the Queensland Art Gallery collection.

-Molvig's art was celebrated at Queensland Art Gallery from September 2019 to February 2020 in the form of a major retrospective exhibition named Maverick.
-The exhibition opening featured a moving speech by his wife Otte van Gilst who was accompanied by her sons Nick and Alex Bartzis as well as extended family.
+Molvig's art was celebrated at Queensland Art Gallery from September 2019 to February 2020 in a major retrospective called Maverick.
+The opening featured a speech by van Gilst and attended by Molvig's family.